loopbackio/loopback-next/docs/site/Binding.md

 ctx.add(binding);
 ```

-The `@bind` is optional for such classes.
-But it's usually there to provide
+The `@injectable` is optional for such classes.
+But it's usually there to
-additional metadata such as scope and tags for the binding.
-Without `@bind`,
+provide additional metadata such as scope and tags for the binding.
+Without
-`createFromClass` simply calls underlying `toClass`, `toProvider`, or
+`@injectable`, `createFromClass` simply calls underlying `toClass`,
-`toDynamicValue` based on the class signature.
+`toProvider`, or `toDynamicValue` based on the class signature.

 #### When to call createBindingFromClass